protesilaos/iosevka-comfy/README.md

 files or their directories in `~/.local/share/fonts/`.
 For system-wide installation, place them in `/usr/share/fonts/`.

-Depending on your system, you may need to delete the `tff` or `ttf-unhinted` builds.
+Depending on your system, you may need to delete the `ttf` or `ttf-unhinted` builds.
 Though this is not strictly necessary, as the system knows which one to pick.